arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

 ---
-title: "Getting Started with Modulinos"
+title: "Getting Started with Modulino"
 description: "Learn the fundamentals of connecting, configuring, and programming Modulino sensors and actuators."
 tags:
  - Modulino